-As shown in figure 4, the data sent from Connect Vehicle has received from Ingestion Server that provides a set of Ascii files to be load into existing Relational Tables.
+As shown in the figure 3, the data sent from Connect Vehicle, has been received from Ingestion Server that provide a set Ascii files in order to be load into existing Relational Tables.
 Obviously, only structured data regarding sensor values will be treated.
-In this way, after the loading process, the SQL queries retrieve the number of vehicle that lying in the queue of the road artery.
+In this way, after loading into tables, the SQL queries retrieve the number of vehicle lying in the long tail line of the road artery.

-Figure 4: Architecture - Relational Solution
+Figure 3: Topology Architecture - Relational Solution

-In order to represent the model described in figure 4, seven tables have been defined.
+In order to represent the model described in Fig. 3, seven tables have been defined.
 Five of these tables represent the sensors that are in the vehicle (one table for each sensor).
-In addition, has been defined a table, called demographics of the sensors, which contains: a progressive number, the number of identification of the vehicles and their description.
-The latest table contains the information about the geo-referencing, this information is utilized to perform the simulated path of vehicles.
+In addition, has been defined a table, called demographics of the sensors, which contains: a progressive number, the number of identification of the vehicles and the description of them.
+The latest table contains the information about the geo-referencing, this information is useful to calculate the simulated path of vehicles.

-Figure 5: RDBMS Model
+Figure 3: RDBMS Model